Seastreak: Routes

-On July 17, 2009, Seastreak began providing weekend service between New York City and Martha's Vineyard.
+On July 17, 2009, Seastreak began providing weekend service from Highlands, NJ and New York City to Martha's Vineyard.
 One ferry departs New York City on Friday afternoon and returns on Sunday night.
-The trip through Long Island Sound and along the shoreline of Rhode Island and Massachusetts takes a little over five hours.
-The service will continue through Labor Day weekend and was implemented following the success of a trial run held over the Fourth of July weekend.
+The trip through Long Island Sound and along the shoreline of Rhode Island and Massachusetts takes approximately five to six hours.
+The seasonal service was extended to Nantucket beginning in 2015.
 Before launching its service to Martha's Vineyard, Seastreak had expressed an interest in providing a similar service on summer weekends to Sag Harbor in the Hamptons, but there were concerns over traffic and ferry service is a non-permitted use in the village code.